openturns/otwrapy/README.rst

   `ipyparallel <http://ipyparallel.readthedocs.io/en/latest/>`_,
   `joblib <https://pythonhosted.org/joblib/>`_ or
   `pathos <https://pypi.python.org/pypi/pathos>`_.
-- A set of usefull tools that simply recurrent tasks when constructing code
+- A set of usefull tools that simply recurrent tasks when writing code
   wrappers:

   - :code:`TempWorkDir`: Context manager that gracefully creates a temporary working directory.
 It handles errors and has the option to cleanup upon exit.
   - :code:`Debug`: Decorator that protects the decorated function into a try/except structure so that errors are logged.
-It is specially usefull when you launch your code in a non interactive environement.
+It is specially useful when you launch your code in a non interactive environment.
   - :code:`load_array` and :code:`dump_array`: Used for efficiently create
     and load backups with the option to compress with gzip.
   - :code:`safemakedirs`: Create a directory without raising an exception if